 One thing that helped me with the anxiety part of things, and something I used for years and still use whenever I get anxious, is Pi.
 I memorize it, I write it out, I play with it, I search for patterns in it.
 I even have a Pi app on which my record is 254 digits.
 It’s a weird thing, but it helped me and if you have to deal with anxiety, it might be worth a try.

 Around this time I also had anxiety bad enough to keep me awake at night and wake me up early the next morning.
-I paced all the time, everywhere, I gripped my ID card in my pocket hard enough to leave marks in my palms and I bit my first when something frustrated me because it was too much all on top of each other.
+I paced all the time, everywhere, I gripped my ID card in my pocket hard enough to leave marks in my palms and I bit my fist when something frustrated me because it was too much all on top of each other.
 Anxiety made me feel like I was late for something important and I had to hurry to get somewhere, except there was nowhere for me to go.
 It was like the butterflies before going on stage in front important people for something big, except a hundred times worse and I’d just be alone in my room.
 It’s like when you go on those rides that go really high and drop really fast, except you never stop falling.
 I couldn’t get rid of it and I couldn’t get away from it.
 It was the worst I’ve ever had.

 At the time, I didn’t realize it was anxiety.
 Notice a pattern here?
 I was wholly uneducated about mental health and what I was going through.
 Which is why I believe mental health awareness is so important.
 This might not have been so bad had I known what it was, had I been able to do some research about it, and had I known what I could do to improve it.
-And eventually, with the help of friends and some listening to my gut feelings, I put it together that I wasn’t happy with something I was doing.
+And eventually, with the help of friends and some listening to my gut feelings, I put it together that I wasn’t happy with something.
 At the time, I was working too hard and too focused on school work to realize I wasn’t happy with what I was doing, but my gut or subconscious or whatever was getting a bad feeling and this resulted in the shit I was feeling.
 In less-than scientific terms.
 (I told you I’m no expert.)

-It wasn’t stress exactly, because I’ve been stressed since that hasn’t caused my body to freak out and give me a physical negative reaction.
+It wasn’t stress exactly, because I’ve been stressed since and that hasn’t caused my body to freak out and give me a physical negative reaction.
 It was more like, hopelessness.

 Wow.
 Okay, actually I’ve never thought about it like that before but now I’m thinking, yeah.
 That’s exactly what triggered it.
 See, this is why I love writing things down.
 Sometimes you learn things.